buildkite/buildkite-agent-metrics/README.md

 #### Option 2 - Retrieve token from AWS Systems Manager

 - `BUILDKITE_AGENT_TOKEN_SSM_KEY` : The parameter name which contains the token value in AWS Systems Manager.
+You can supply multiple names comma-separated.

 **Note**: Parameters stored as `String` and `SecureString` are currently supported.